Discussion Forum: Thread 357239

 Buying Privileges - OKSelling Privileges - OK

-Store Closed Store: 129samot
+Store Closed Seller Ships to My Country Store: 129samot

 I recon this is done so you get more sales through the "auto select"